Discrimination complaints resolved

 Does the proportion of disability discrimination complaints resolved by conciliation vary by area of public life?

 The data in the graph and the table below show the proportion of complaints related to disability discrimination lodged with the Australian Human Rights Commission that are successfully resolved by conciliation, grouped by area of public life.
-In 2022–23, of complaints related to goods, services and facilities, 61% were successfully resolved by conciliation, compared with 56% of complaints related to employment (please note that some categories were not published due to small numbers and to protect confidentiality).
+In 2024–25, 78% of complaints related to access to premises were successfully resolved by conciliation, compared with 47% of complaints related to employment.

 Source: Australian Human Rights Commission (AHRC) – Business Systems | Data source overview